 On February 7, 2024, the Company entered into a definitive agreement to sell its China operations to Grand Junction Semiconductor Pte.
 Ltd. ("Grand Junction") for \$25.0 million in cash, subject to customary purchase price adjustments, and establish an exclusive distribution and partnership agreement to continue sales and support of our products in the region.
 The following subsidiaries were included as part of the divestiture: Microprobe Hong Kong Limited, FormFactor Technology (Suzhou) Co.
-Ltd., Cascade Microtech Singapore Pte, Ltd, and FormFactor International (Shanghai) Trading Co., Ltd. These entities supported the Probe Cards and Systems segments.
+Ltd., Cascade Microtech Singapore Pte, Ltd, and FormFactor International (Shanghai) Trading Co., Ltd. These entities supported both the Probe Cards and Systems segments.

-On February 26, 2024, we closed on the sale of the operations in China to Grand Junction and received total consideration of \$21.1 million, net of cash transferred and transaction expenses, and after customary adjustments for indebtedness and changes in net working capital.
+On February 26, 2024, we closed on the sale of the operations in China to Grand Junction and received total consideration of \$21.4 million, net of cash transferred and transaction expenses, and after customary adjustments for indebtedness and changes in net working capital.
 The disposition of the China operations did not meet the criteria to be classified as a discontinued operation in the Company's financial statements because the disposition did not represent a strategic shift that had, or will have, a major effect on the Company's operations and financial results.

-The following table summarizes the fair value of the sale proceeds received in connection with the divestiture, which are subject to further post-closing adjustment (in thousands):
+The following table summarizes the fair value of the sale proceeds received in connection with the divestiture (in thousands):

-ruary 26, 2024
+Fe bruary 26, 2024

 Gross purchase price \$ 25,000

-Estimated working capital adjustment (151)
+Working capital adjustment 159

 Cash transferred to the buyer at closing (2,743)

 Direct costs to sell (986)

-Fair value of sale consideration, net \$ 21,120
+Fair value of sale consideration, net \$ 21,430